 By DeJuan Hoggard

 RALEIGH, N.C.
 (WTVD) -- In downtown Raleigh, House lawmakers are debating House Bill 924 - legislation that would require high school students take and pass a financial literacy course prior to earning their diploma... [read more]

 Wilkes County NC teacher George Visnic was featured in the National Personal Finance Challenge video!
 We are so proud of his students for earning the NC State Champions Title.
 They had a great time in Nebraska!

 Durham NC-NCCEE and Fidelity Investments partnered to provide a full day of professional development for NC teachers focusing on personal finance content and pedagogy.

 The workshop was well received with one teacher stating “This was the best workshop I have attended in Years!” read more.

 Raleigh, NC | March 15th, 2019.
-Congratulations to all North Carolina schools, educators and students that participated in the 2018 NC Online Economics Challenge qualifier!
-The top eight teams in the David Ricardo Division are announced and they invited to participate on March 26 in... [read more]
+Congratulations to all North Carolina schools, educators and students that participated in the 2019 NC Online Economics Challenge qualifier!
+The top eight teams in the Adam Smith & David Ricardo Divisions are announced and invited to participate on March 26 in... [read more]